logoThe Beatles

 The Beatles, in the mid sixtiesThe Beatles, as young musicians in the 1960s

-• In November 2021, Disney screens a new documentary about the Beatles, called Get Back.
-The three-part documentary is about the Beatles' final album, Let It Be, made in 1970
+• In November 2021, Disney showed a new documentary about the Beatles, called Get Back.
+The three-part documentary was about the Beatles' final album, Let It Be, made in 1970

 • In 2019, the Beatles' Abbey Road was (again) the top-selling vinyl album in the USA, with 246,000 sales.